To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 Please note, the number of cars you own, your personal property, and the land you own will not count against you when it comes to SSDI.
 Instead, SSDI is based on work credits, not income.

-To see if you are qualified for either of the Social Security programs or to ask more questions about eligibility, call our office today for a free consultation from an experienced Social Security Disability attorneys Virginia and North Carolina.
-Our toll-free number is 1-877-526-3457.
-Or you can fill out this form now to schedule a consultation later.
-You can also Contact our Personal Injury Lawyers In West Virginia and North Carolina
+To see if you are qualified for either of the Social Security programs or to ask more questions about eligibility, call our office today for a free consultation from an experienced Social Security Disability attorney.
+Fill out this form to schedule a consultation.

 Jan Dils, Attorneys at Law